 2-3 sentences about current position, background, and/or education

 Recommended .jpeg file type

-See below for virtual poster specifications:
+See below for poster specifications:

 This conference is successful when you promote your participation to your industry network!
 IMAPS is pleased to support speakers in any way possible when promoting your work.
 Here are some recommendations to actively and passively market your participation:

 Click here to download the conference logo.
 Request alternate file types (PDF or PNG) from email@example.com.

 Add a blurb to your email signature from now through March 10, 2022.
 Make sure to hyperlink text and images to https://www.imaps.org/device_packaging_conference.php.

 Signature blurb: Join me in supporting the 18th International Conference on Device Packaging

 Alternate blurb: Attend my upcoming virtual presentation on [TOPIC] beginning March 7th at the 18th Device Packaging Conference.